You have the ability to teach yourself anything. And we mean anything. Any skill you want.

 Learning is itself a skill that not many people have a good grasp on.
 It’s a little odd that schools and colleges don’t have “learning” classes, where you are actively taught how to approach new material in a way that makes it stick.
 Just imagine how easy algebra would have been if you had a method in place to learn it more efficiently?

-If you want to be better in business, better in entrepreneurship, and better in life, then you need to start learning how to learn.
+If you want to be better in business, better in entrepreneurship, and better in life, then you need to start upskilling.
 You need to be someone who looks at a difficult task and says: I can teach myself the skills I need to turn it into an easy task.

 Below, we outline 7 proven methods that will teach you any skill you want.
 Whether it’s launching the next multi-billion dollar business, revolutionizing the world, or jumping over an office chair.
-Learning to learn is the only way to achieve it.
+Upskilling is the only way to achieve it.

 Before we launch into the juicy stuff, let’s take a step back and examine what it is we want to achieve, and how we go about it.

-In the simplest terms, the process of learning a new skill is made up of three stages:
+In the simplest terms, the process of upskilling is made up of three stages:

 - Retention and Recall

 The first phase is the one most people think of when they imagine skill acquisition.
-It’s during this phase that your brain takes in new stimuli and stores it away.
+It’s during this phase that your brain takes in new stimuli and stores them away.

 Finally, retention and recall.
 This happens when you go back to your training and aim to recall the knowledge learned in the previous lessons, which proves whether your brain was able to retain the knowledge or not.
 This phase is where you see the effectiveness of your training, your practice, and your brain’s ability to adapt to new circumstances.